Editor's note: WWNO is licensed to the University of New Orleans but is funded independently and reports on the university like any other school.

 UNO, which officials have already started referring to as LSU New Orleans, has hired Jeanette Weiland as its interim chief administrative officer, a reconfigured role the school’s president says will strengthen its finances.

-Weiland previously served as chief business officer of Tulane University’s School of Science & Engineering.
-She started on a contract basis in January and was hired as an employee on March 1.
+Weiland previously served as chief business officer of Tulane University’s School of Science & Engineering and earned two master's degrees from UNO.
+She started as CAO on a contract basis in January and was hired as an employee on March 1.

 In an email to staff this week, President Kathy Johnson said Weiland’s position will span more departments than before, making forecasting and budgeting easier.